top of page

 MEGAN KORHUMMEL

-1st Year Graduate Student
+2nd Year Graduate Student

 Megan is currently a first-year graduate student in Clinical Psychology.
 She graduated from the San Diego State University with a B.A. in Psychology with an emphasis in Neuroscience in 2023.
 Megan completed a senior honors thesis under Dr. Vanessa Malcarne that examined sociodemographic factors as moderators of the association between cancer fatalism and health-related quality of life in Hispanic-American adults.
 Broadly, her research interests include the development of psychopathology in the context of chronic illness and what factors might contribute to greater well-being and effective coping.
-She is also interested in how individual differences might impact emotion-regulatory processes throughout the illness trajectory.
+She is also interested in how emotional beliefs might impact emotion-regulatory processes throughout the illness trajectory.

 CV.